When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 Not all doctors are employees of the hospital.

-Some work as independent specialists or partnerships within the hospital, such as surgeons, anesthesiologists, or radiologists.
+Some work as independent specialists or partnerships within the hospital, for example surgeons, anesthesiologists, or radiologists.

-In that case, the liability is a bit more complicated.
+In that case, liability is a bit more complicated.

-Then it is looked at whether the patient could reasonably assume that the doctor acted on behalf of the hospital.
+Then it is assessed whether the patient could reasonably assume that the doctor was acting on behalf of the hospital.

-➡️ If that is the case — for example, because the patient was treated in the hospital, under the flag of that hospital — the hospital remains liable.
+➡️ If so — for example because the patient was treated in the hospital, under the banner of that hospital — the hospital remains liable.

-➡️ However, if it was clear that the doctor was independent (for example a private clinic or independent practice), then the doctor can be personally liable.
+➡️ If, however, it was clear that the doctor independently worked (for example, a private clinic or independent practice), then the doctor can personally liable are.

 -